 Behavioral finance has documented a wide range of stylized actions of investors, like loss aversion, regret aversion, overtrading, overconfidence, home bias and so on.

 The Nobel Prize Richard Thaler have documented the tendency of the investor of overreacting to large economic events.

-Financial advisors have long advised their clients to stay calm and weather any passing financial storm in their portfolios.
-Despite this, a percentage of investors tend to ‘freak out’ and sell off a large portion of their risky assets in certain adverse market environments.
+Financial advisors have long advised their clients to stay calm during any passing financial storm in their portfolios.
+Despite this, a percentage of investors tend to ‘freak out’ and sell off a large portion of their assets in certain adverse market environments.
 This situation is often discussed in the financial press and media, but is rarely defined or quantified.